Kasper Doenhoff: Titles

-In Poland

-Kasper Doenhoff was the first member of his family to enter the magnate ruling elite of the Polish–Lithuanian Commonwealth, thereby laying the foundations for his family's fortune.
+Residences and building projects

-He was influential and wealthy, enabling him to fund several interesting construction projects, mostly in Sieradz Province.
+Doenhoff was influential and wealthy, enabling him to fund several interesting construction projects, mostly in Sieradz Province.
 He ordered the rebuilding of a medieval castle at Bolesławiec (of which he was starosta), on the Prosna River, into a new residence, complete with Italian garden.
 Around 1630 he sponsored a Renaissance-Baroque castle in Kruszyna — the last residential complex in Poland planned around a Renaissance-style internal yard, but already with a Baroque-style grand front yard and garden.

 Kruszyna was Doenhoff's main residence; but it was inconveniently located far from the new Commonwealth capital, Warsaw.
-Hence in 1636 Doenhoff bought and rebuilt another estate, in Ujazd, where he replaced the old castle with a Baroque palace.
+Hence in 1636 Doenhoff bought and rebuilt another estate, in Ujazdów, near Warsaw, where he replaced the old Ujazdów Castle with a Baroque palace.

 Toward the end of his life, he ordered the construction of a family necropolis, centered around a domed chapel, in the Jasna Góra sanctuary at Częstochowa.
 It was completed by his descendants.

 Despite his ownership of several castles, Doenhoff often resided in a modest manor (dworek szlachecki) near the royal residence at Warsaw.

 Family

-Doenhoff was the son of Gerhard Dönhoff (?-1598) and Margaretha von Zweiffeln.

-He was the brother of Ernst Magnus Dönhoff (Governor of Parnawa), Hermann Dönhoff and Gerhard Dönhoff (1590-1648, Governor of Pomorze).

-In 1620 he married Anna Aleksandra Koniecpolska.
-They had four children: Aleksander Doenhoff, Stanislaw Doenhoff (?–1653), Zygmunt Doenhoff, and Anna Doenhoff (who married Bogusław Leszczyński).
+In 1620 he married Anna Aleksandra Koniecpolska (1598–1651).
+They had four children: